laravelio/laravel.io/readme.md

 ## Maintainers

-The Laravel.IO project is currently maintained by [Dries Vints](https://github.com/driesvints).
+The Laravel.IO portal is currently maintained by [Dries Vints](https://github.com/driesvints).
 If you have any questions please don't hesitate to contact us through the support widget on the [Laravel.IO](http://laravel.io/) website.

 ## Contributing

-Please see [the contributing file](contributing.md) for details.
+Please see [the contributing guide](contributing.md) for details.

+## Security Vulnerabilities

+If you discover a security vulnerability within Laravel.IO, please send an email immediately to Dries Vints at dries.vints@gmail.com. **Do not create an issue for the vulnerability.**

 ## License

-The MIT License (MIT).
+The MIT License.
 Please see [the license file](license.txt) for more information.